 Recently an international team succeeded in verifying the isotope Iron-60 in deep-sea sediment.
 It came into existence in the fire-balls of exploding stars and made its way to the Earth millions of years ago.
+These supernovae were so close and so bright that our early ancestors were able to see them even during daylight hours.

 The isotope Iron-60 had travelled a great distance before it finally found its home on Earth.
 Its existence on earth is one of the few indicators for its cosmic origin, because this isotope is instable and is in constant decay; specifically, every 2.6 million years the previously-existing quantity is halved.
 If Iron-60 had been present during the formation of the Earth 4.6 billion years ago, it would have disintegrated entirely by now.
 If one is able to verify the existence of this isotope anywhere on the planet, then it would have arrived from outer space, according to prevailing astronomical standards, not so very long ago.
 There are no naturally-occurring terrestrial sources.